erangross27/scripts/README.md

   algorithms on CPU and GPU by generating random data, sorting it using NumPy for CPU and PyTorch for GPU, measuring the time taken for each method, and reporting the average times and speedup achieved by GPU sorting over CPU sorting.
+**update_readme.py**: This script processes Python files in a directory, extracts their docstrings, generates brief descriptions using the Anthropic API, and updates a README.md file with these descriptions, while managing a PostgreSQL database to track processed files and avoid unnecessary reprocessing.

 ### Video Processing
 **convert_mp4_codec_and_resolution_for_tv.py**: This script creates a